marcinchomicz/Kaggle_final/README.md

 # Kaggle
-Kaggle competitions final or almost final scripts/code
+The reporsitory for Kaggle competitions final or almost final scripts/code.
+Only selected competitions I participated are included.